It's a New Day in Public Health.

-A total of 528 people who had possible exposure to the measles case reported in October have been identified during the ongoing investigation.
-There were 3 main exposure settings, with the most contacts identified in other public settings.
+A total of 790 people who had possible exposure to the measles case reported in January have been identified during the ongoing investigation.
+There were 3 main exposure settings, with the most contacts identified in a university setting.

 Contact investigations are conducted to determine the vaccination status of those potentially exposed to measles, identify new cases, and prevent further transmission.